Distributionally Robust Reinforcement Learning with Human Feedback: Robust RLHF

-We now propose an algorithm for the distributionally robust RLHF problem, based on the minibatch stochastic gradient descent algorithm proposed by \citet{LCDS20}.
-As mentioned before, we assume that the preference model follows the Bradley-Terry model.
-We robustify the two steps of RLHF -- \emph{reward estimation} and \emph{policy optimization}.
+We propose a distributionally robust version of RLHF by robustifying the two steps -- \emph{reward estimation} and \emph{policy optimization}.
 In the first step, we learn a robust reward model that considers all distributions that are at a distance of $\rho$ from the training distribution.

 Let $\widehat{r}$ be the robust reward model.
 Then in the second step, we solve a robust version of the KL-regularized policy optimization step.